qiaolinhan/ws-preprocess/README.md

 ```
 sudo /opt/anaconda3/bin/conda install -c fastai fastai
 ```
-**Fastai give us many ideas to avoid running out of GPU RAM, like the `mixed procision training` to make us train the model on 16 bite position.** This is mentioned in [fastai class 3](https://course.fast.ai/videos/?lesson=3).
+**Fastai gives us many ideas to avoid running out of GPU RAM, like the `mixed precision training` to make us train the model on 16 bite position.** This is mentioned in [fastai class 3](https://course.fast.ai/videos/?lesson=3).

 ## [GAN1.ipynb](https://github.com/qiaolinhan/ws-preprocess/blob/master/GAN1%20.ipynb)
 This model is the fist part of the image restoration model.